The structure and the list 3-dynamic coloring of outer-1-planar graphs: List 3-Dynamic Coloring

-The notion of $r$-dynamic coloring was introduced by Montgomery \cite{M01}, newly studied \cite{JKO16,KMW15}, and also investigated under the notion of $r$-hued coloring \cite{CLL18,MHK18,SFC14,SL18,SLW16,ZCM17}.
-As starting cases of $r$-dynamic coloring, the $2$-dynamic coloring (known as dynamic coloring in literature) \cite{A11,AGJ,AGJ14-1,AGJ14-2,BS12,CFL12,KLO,LMR18,MLG16,MMS06} and the $3$-dynamic coloring \cite{AKK18,KP18,LL17} have been considered.
-The list analogue of dynamic coloring was introduced by Akbari, Ghanbari and Jahanbekam \cite{AGJ}, and investigated by many authors including \cite{E10,KLP,KP18,KP,LL17,ZCM17}.
+The notion of $r$-dynamic coloring was introduced by \cite{M01}, newly studied by \cite{JKO16,KMW15,KUAD20,ZB18}, and also investigated under the notion of $r$-hued coloring, see \cite{CFL20,CLL18,L21,MHK18,SFC14,SL18,SLW16,ZCM17}.
+As starting cases of $r$-dynamic coloring, the $2$-dynamic coloring (known as dynamic coloring in literature), see \cite{A11,AGJ,AGJ14-1,AGJ14-2,BS12,CFL12,KLO,LMR18,MLG16,MMS06}, and the $3$-dynamic coloring, see \cite{AKK18,KP18,LL17}, have been considered.
+The list analogue of dynamic coloring was introduced by \cite{AGJ}, and investigated by many authors including \cite{E10,Gu21,KLP,KP18,KP,LL17,ZCM17,ZL21,ZB20}.

 Suppose that a set $L(v)$ of colors, called a \emph{list} of $v$, is assigned to each vertex $v\in V(G)$.
 An \emph{$r$-dynamic $L$-coloring} of $G$ is an $r$-dynamic coloring $c$ so that $c(v)\in L(v)$ for every $v\in V(G)$.
 A graph $G$ is \emph{$r$-dynamic $k$-choosable} if $G$ has an $r$-dynamic $L$-coloring whenever $|L(v)|=k$ for every $v\in V(G)$.
-The minimum integer $k$ for which $G$ is $r$-dynamic $k$-choosable is the \emph{list $r$-dynamic chromatic number} of $G$, denoted by $ch_r^d(G)$.
-It is obvious that $ch_r^d(G)\geq \chi_r^d(G)$.
+The minimum integer $k$ for which $G$ is $r$-dynamic $k$-choosable is the \emph{list $r$-dynamic chromatic number} of $G$, denoted by $ch_r(G)$.
+It is obvious that $ch_r(G)\geq \chi_r(G)$.

 In this section, we apply the structural theorem obtained in Section \ref{sec-2} (precisely, Corollary \ref{use-to-color}) to prove that the list $3$-dynamic chromatic number of every outer-1-planar graph is at most 6, and moreover, this upper bound 6 is sharp because of the existence of an outer-1-planar graph with $3$-dynamic chromatic number 6, see Theorem \ref{sharp}.